 - Confirm the transfer: Accept on both devices.
 You will receive a message from your carrier confirming the change.

-If you have already completed the initial setup of the new iPhone, you can manually transfer the eSIM from Settings → Mobile Data → Add Data Plan → Transfer from Nearby iPhone.
+If you have already completed the initial setup of the new iPhone, you can manually transfer the eSIM from Settings → Mobile Data → Add Data Plan → Transfer from nearby iPhone.

 If direct transfer doesn't work